Skip to content

 Malformed row

-There must be a header row in order to properly import data.
+There must be a header row to properly import data.
 Each row must have the same number of cells as the header row.
 Rows with a length of more or fewer values than the header row will be excluded from the import.
-Commas in a value will be interpreted as a separator and can lead to this error being thrown.
+Commas in a value will be interpreted as a separator and can lead to this error.
 Additionally, all data must be UTF-8 encoded.

 If your CSV file has blank rows and imports less rows than the total lines in the CSV file, this may not indicate a problem with the import since the blank rows wouldn’t need to be imported.
 Check the number of lines that were correctly imported and make sure it matches the number of users you’re attempting to import.